robertericreeves/titan/cleanslate/README.md

 Before running these scripts, ensure you have:
 - Windows Subsystem for Linux 2 (WSL2) installed and running
-- Docker Desktop installed and running
+- Docker Desktop installed (scripts will automatically start it if not running)
 - PowerShell 5.1 or higher
 - Administrative privileges for ZFS operations
 - Custom ZFS-enabled WSL2 kernel
 - Git repositories: `titan` and `zfs-builder`

+> **Note**: The scripts now automatically detect and start Docker Desktop if it's not running, so you don't need to manually start Docker before running the clean slate tests.

 ## Key Fixes Implemented